Aaron Dingle: Departure (2012)

 On 18 November 2011, Miller announced he would be leaving Emmerdale in 2012.
 Of his decision to leave, Miller said "It has been an incredibly difficult decision but after three years playing Aaron and much soul-searching, I am eager to explore other roles.
 I am so grateful to Emmerdale for the opportunity that I have been given and have loved every moment.
 I will miss everyone enormously but this might not be the last we see of Aaron."
 Series producer Stuart Blackburn said he respected Miller's decision and was grateful for the hard work he had put into the role of Aaron.
 On 20 January 2012, Miller revealed the Emmerdale team were still discussing how to write out Aaron.
 The actor said "They keep chopping and changing [it] – I think because they want to make it quite impactful and dramatic.
 I hope it's not leaving in the back of a cab, but there's great storyliners and a great team there."

-In February 2012, Susan Hill of the Daily Star reported Aaron would exit the village in "heartbreaking scenes" after turning down the chance to leave with his new man, Ed Roberts (Lloyd Everitt).
-Hill said the show's bosses were desperate to get the character's departure right and spent months coming up with a dramatic storyline.
-Details of what happens to stop Aaron having a happy ending were being kept under wraps.
-The following month, Miller and other members of the cast and crew were spotted filming Aaron's final scenes at Robin Hood Airport.
+Miller and other members of the cast and crew were spotted filming Aaron's final scenes at Robin Hood Airport.
 Paul Millar of Digital Spy reported that Aaron's final scenes could see him on the run from the police after being accused of setting fire to the garage.
 Aaron made his last screen appearance on 5 April 2012.

 In honour of his departure, the cast and crew made a parody video for the song "Written in the Stars" by Tinie Tempah.